david-wallace-croft/cargo-lambda-prototype/README.md

 ```
 - Deactivate your AWS access key via the AWS Console

-## Deploy Using OIDC
+## Deploy Using Authentication

-- TODO: This section is incomplete
-- This example permits OpenID Connect (OIDC) on top of OAuth 2.0
+- This example uses OpenID Connect (OIDC) on top of OAuth 2.0
 - Validate the CloudFormation (CFn) template file
   - This is a different template file than the one used in a previous section
 ```